 How to Maintain Goddess Braids

 Goddess braids are easy to maintain because you don’t need to do much.
 Moisturize the hair with a braid spray or a light oil to keep them shiny and healthy-looking.

-The hairstyle will last for several weeks, so you’ll want to wash your hair, but you should avoid doing a daily wash if you’re going to keep the style tidy and tight.
+With doing so your goddess braids will last for several weeks, so you’ll want to wash your hair.
+But you should avoid doing a daily wash if you’re going to keep the goddess braids tidy and tight.

 Apply the astringent to the scalp with a cotton ball or Q-tip and rub gently to remove dirt and grime from the scalp.

 You might be wondering what to wear with goddess braids.
 Goddess braids for weddings are a good idea because they look elegant.
 In fact, many women make one goddess braid into a halo crown.